Non-Center Course at Occidental, CA in December

 From San Francisco city to Santa Rosa

-Please check The Golden Gate Highway and Transportation District website for buses from San Francisco city to Santa Rosa.
-There are currently two options which can take ~2hrs: Northbound #101 Regional Bus and Northbound #172 Commuter Bus to get off at Santa Rosa Transit Mall bus stop.
+The Golden Gate Highway and Transportation District operates buses from San Francisco city to Santa Rosa.
+Please visit the website for the latest information.
+There are two options which can take ~2hrs: Northbound #101 Regional Bus and Northbound #172 Commuter Bus to get off at Santa Rosa Transit Mall bus stop, and take a cab to CYO Camp.

 Here are the options: